 Hypotheses

 This constructive research project aims to simulate people moving around virtual homes.
 Virtual IP-Cameras arbitrarily placed within the home can monitor the subjects and map their behaviors to intents.
 A data enrichment process can attach metadata that describes the intent in greater detail (e.g., holding an object versus holding a spoon).
 This enrichment process would need to be extensible to cover a reasonable action space.
 Next, the remediation process(es) can subscribe to intent-specific message buses after publishing instructions to CPS Systems.
 Then, CPS systems will convert the instructions into device-specific operations (e.g., turn on light versus activate power to the green wire).
 Lastly, the subject should express a positive benefit from the environmental change.
 A feedback collection process can aggregate these decisions and map them against the simulators’ configuration (e.g., performing the patient falling motion).
 It expects that these subsystems holistically would be an effective and intuitive method for acting on patients’ health and provide real-time guidance for persons with special needs.

+While this specific set of experiments focuses on simulating elderly care and special needs, the data collection procedure is more broadly applicable.
+Future researchers can reuse this technique to study other problem domains that are too personally sensitive or high risk.
+This research does not attempt to prove that the approach is superior to measurements in the physical world.
+Though, it should demonstrate an acceptable mechanism for estimating reliable results.

 Research Methodology